alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 // delete the property `name` on the object `somePerson`

 delete arrayName[2]
-// deletes the element mary at index two of the array `people`
+// delete the element 'mary' at index two of the array `people`
 ```

 ---